M. Craig Barnes, Interim Pastor

 Daniel Spratlan is currently in his 10th year as director of music at PCCH.
 He is also the Director of Choral Studies at Drexel University, where he conducts the University Chorus and Chamber Singers.
 He has served on the conducting faculties at Haverford College, Temple University, and Rutgers University.
 He earned his doctorate in choral conducting from the Mason Gross School of the Arts at Rutgers University, his M. M. in choral conducting from Westminster Choir College, and B. A. in music from Earlham College.
 An active professional singer, he is in his 15th season singing with the two-time Grammy Award-winning choir The Crossing, which has been in residence at PCCH since it’s inception.
 He has performed with ensembles such as the New York Philharmonic, New York Choral Artists, Clarion Choir, The Philadelphia Orchestra, Opera Philadelphia, Piffaro, Tempesta di Mare, San Francisco Symphony, and the Los Angeles Philharmonic.

-Julie Snyder, Director of Children’s and Youth Music
+Julie Snyder, Director of Children’s Education

-Julie Snyder is a member of the Gallery Choir and serves as our director of children’s and youth music.
+Julie Snyder is a member of the Gallery Choir and serves as our director of children’s education.
 She owns and operates the Snyder School of Singing, in Erdenheim, where she has taught private voice for twenty years and has created and led camps, courses, and workshops for students of all ages.
 Dr. Snyder served on the adjunct faculty of the Boyer College of Music and Dance at Temple University for seventeen years, and taught private voice (classical and musical theater), class voice, vocal repertoire, music theory, and vocal diction.
 During that time, she also served as an accompanist and advisor for several courses in the musical theater program.
 Additionally, Dr. Snyder is a professional-level pianist, vocal coach, and diction coach.
 As a performer, Dr. Snyder is equally at home in choral, opera, operetta, musical theater, and recital settings.
 She has appeared with the New York Philharmonic, Opera Philadelphia, and the Westmoreland Symphony Orchestra to name a few.

 Dr. Snyder holds a Bachelor of Music degree in voice performance from Susquehanna University, and Master of Music and Doctor of Musical Arts degrees in voice performance from Temple University.
 She now resides in Erdenheim with her two children.